-Provides hands-on experience in which the student applies, with minimal supervision the basic skills and knowledge presented thus far in the NCCER Carpentry Program.
+Provides hands-on experience in which the student applies, with minimal supervision the basic skills and knowledge presented thus far.
 This course is designed as a practical task-oriented application utilizing the basic skills covered in prerequisite classes.

 CSTN 161 CONSTRUCTION CONCEPTS & BUILDING LAB II